Short geodesics and small eigenvalues on random hyperbolic punctured spheres: Acknowledgments

 \section{Acknowledgments}

 JT was supported by funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 949143).
-We thank Michael Magee for discussions about this work, in particular with regards to the computation of the constant $\sum_{i=2}^{\infty}\frac{V_{0,i+1}}{i!}x_{0}^{i-1}$.
+We thank Michael Magee for discussions about this work, in particular with regards to the computation of the constant $\sum_{i=2}^{\infty}\frac{V_{i+1}}{i!}\left(\frac{x_{0}}{2\pi^{2}}\right)^{i-1}$.
+We thank Yang Shen and Yunhui Wu for comments on an earlier version of this work about the topological types of systolic curves which inspired Theorem \ref{thm:main-thm-2}.
+We thank the anonymous referee for their comments and corrections and an improvment of Theorem 5.4.

 Will Hide, \\ Department of Mathematical Sciences,\\ Durham University, \\ Lower Mountjoy, DH1 3LE Durham,\\ United Kingdom

 \texttt{william.hide@durham.ac.uk}~\\ \texttt{}~\\

 Joe Thomas, \\ Department of Mathematical Sciences,\\ Durham University, \\ Lower Mountjoy, DH1 3LE Durham,\\ United Kingdom